Posted: Fri 6th Oct 2023

 Protecting mobile devices

-Working on the move is now part of our everyday life, and cyber crime is increasingly directed at mobile devices.
+Working on the move is now part of our everyday life, and cyber crime is increasingly directed at mobile as well as desktop devices.

 Because of their portability and size, mobile devices are very easy to lose or have stolen.
 If you don't protect yours properly, it provides an easy way for someone to gain access to your business.